SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 ### Stage 1 - GitHub Discussions

 GitHub Discussions is the right place to start when **certainty** is low.
-Raising it in this setting let's the whole team discuss the proposal and reach a consensus about what to do.
-Make sure to @mention any important stakeholders (E.g. @BobNorthwind)
+Raising it in this setting lets the whole team discuss the proposal and reach a consensus about what to do.
+Make sure to @mention any important stakeholders e.g. @BobNorthwind

 ![Figure: SSW Rules | GitHub | Discussions](https://user-images.githubusercontent.com/66365977/214453285-b074f967-a637-4968-bd0d-ce79198f8bc3.png)

 ### Stage 2 - GitHub Issues

 Once the team has made a decision on a GitHub Discussion or if you are certain the issue doesn't need a discussion, then you need to evaluate the **difficulty** of implementation.
-If it is **difficult** to implement then GitHub Issues is the right place to put it, since it provides a place to manage work as the improvement is developed.
+If it is **difficult** to implement, then GitHub Issues is the right place to put it since it provides a place to manage work as the improvement is developed.

 GitHub Discussions can be converted to GitHub Issues with a single click!